Description

 Rationaleβ

-- Ensuring that a multi-regions trail exists will ensure that unexpected activity occurring in otherwise unused regions is detected.
+- Ensuring that a multi-region trail exists helps detect unexpected activity in otherwise unused regions.

-- Ensuring that a multi-regions trail exists will ensure that
+- Ensuring that a multi-region trail exists ensures

-Global Service Loggingis enabled for a trail by default to capture recording of events generated on AWS global services. - For a multi-regions trail, ensuring that management events configured for all type of Read/Writes ensures recording of management operations that are performed on all resources in an AWS account.
+Global Service Loggingis enabled by default to capture events generated by AWS global services. - For a multi-region trail, ensuring that management events are configured for both read and write operations ensures recording of management operations performed on all resources in an AWS account.

 Impactβ